What in the World is Going On in Autism – June 2014 Edition

 I discovered a new website called Wise Education and Behavior that was launched in January 2014.
 Their learning and behavior strategies can be used for children with or without special needs or adults with special needs.
 They also have information on disabilities, bullying, education, and child development.
 The website offers articles, an open forum for discussion and support, personalized support, and free printable reading and math worksheets.

 Executive functioning skills is something many people with disabilities often struggle with.
 So what are executive functioning skills and how to do you know if your child is having difficulty in this area?
 Have a look at the National Center for Learning Disabilities 9 Key Terms to describe executive functioning skills.
-If you are interested in a more in-depth training opportunity, attend Joyce Cooper-Kahn’s workshop hosted by Autism Awareness Centre in Calgary, AB on November 15, 2014.

 Now that the finer weather is here, it’s time to get out the bicycles – but what if riding is challenge?
 How can you teach someone to ride?
 You Can Ride 2 is a volunteer program based in Edmonton, AB on teaching people with challenges to ride a bike.
 They offer programs across Alberta.
 There are also a number of resources on their website that can help you start a program in your community and a Train the Trainer program.
 It could be a great idea for a program as most children love to ride a bike.